ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 {{site.data.keyword.containershort_notm}} provides an environment to deploy highly available apps in containers that run in Kubernetes clusters.

-Skip this section if you have an existing cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **secure-file-storage-cluster**, simply substitute with the name of your cluster. **Note the minimum required Kubernetes version of 1.19.**
+Skip this section if you have an existing `Standard` cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **secure-file-storage-cluster**, simply substitute with the name of your cluster. **Note the minimum required Kubernetes version of 1.19.**
 {: tip}

 A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.
 A **minimum Kubernetes version of 1.19 is required**.
 Make sure to select an appropriate version when creating the cluster.
   - Set the cluster name to **secure-file-storage-cluster**.
   - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) prior to creating the Kubernetes cluster.
 You may follow the instructions provided under the [Creating a standard VPC Gen 2 compute cluster in the console](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_vpcg2_ui).
     - Make sure to attach a Public Gateway for each of the subnets that you create as it is required for App ID.
-  - For Kubernetes on Classic infrastructure follow the [Creating a standard classic cluster](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_standard) instructions.
+  - For Kubernetes on Classic infrastructure, follow the [Creating a standard classic cluster](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_standard) instructions.

 While the cluster is being provisioned, you will create the other services required by the tutorial.
 <!--#/istutorial#-->